helene-todd/PCBS_CellularAutomata/README.md

 ### How to run it

-The program can be executed via command line :
+The program can be executed via the terminal :
 ```console
 foo@bar:~$ python main.py [-h] [-s int int] [-p float] [-f path] [-r int int int]
 ```